angelinopires/astrocoders-test/README.md

 ## Setup

 While I'm developing this test, I'm using two servers.
-One backe-end Client to make the requisition to Twitter's API; And the another to develop on Front-end (Webpack Server).
+One back-end Client to make the requisition to Twitter's API; And the another to develop Front-end (Webpack Server).

 - To run the back-end Server: `` cd Server; npm install; npm start ``